oneapi-src/oneDPL/CONTRIBUTING.md

 Before submitting a PR to the oneDPL repository please run the tests that exercise the code you have updated.
 If you need help identifying those tests please check with the maintainers on [UXL Foundation Slack](https://slack-invite.uxlfoundation.org/) using the [#onedpl](https://uxlfoundation.slack.com/channels/onedpl) channel or ask a question through [GitHub issues](https://github.com/oneapi-src/oneDPL/issues).

+For more details on configurations available for oneDPL testing see the [CMake README](https://github.com/oneapi-src/oneDPL/blob/main/cmake/README.md).